 Michelle says: “One of the most common issues in infertility is hypothyroidism, and one of the most undiagnosed types of hypothyroidism is autoimmune (Hashimoto’s).
 I referred Andrea out to a functional medicine doctor who agreed to run the *full* thyroid panel that I requested, and found that she did indeed have autoimmune thyroid disease.
 While her doctors kept track of her thyroid replacement hormone, I educated Andrea on how to eat in a way that supported her immune system, thyroid, AND pregnancy.
 We focused mostly on including healthy fats, proteins, and lots of veggies.
 I also made sure she had a high-quality prenatal and some specific extra vitamins and minerals that we discovered she needed through Hair Mineral Tissue Analysis.
 She said she felt like she was actually finally getting the nutrition that her body needed!!
 Her cravings during this pregnancy were few and far between and included – wait for it – arugula.”

-To schedule a free call and talk to Michelle about how she could help you become your healthiest self, simply click the button below!
+To apply to work with Michelle and become your healthiest self, simply click the button below!